talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let loyaltyProgramId = "loyaltyProgramId_example"; // String | The identifier for the loyalty program.
 let opts = {
   'endDate': new Date("2013-10-20T19:20:30+01:00") // Date | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
+You can enter any past, present, or future timestamp value.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. > - This parameter does not affect the `currentTier` field in the CSV file, which shows the customer's tier at the time of export.
 };
 apiInstance.exportLoyaltyBalances(loyaltyProgramId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);